Lorel/wator_rb/readme.md

 - breeding time of tunas : 3
 - breeding time of sharks : 7
 - starvation time of sharks : 4

+### LAUNCH SIMULATION

+You can start/stop the simulation using 'S' key